trozet/stableConnection/README.md

 ### Verifying success

-The script will attempt 3 times to send arp request/receive response, and have 30 successful pings over 30 seconds.
-The job should complete and you should see some type of logging from the pod indicating the connection became stable:
+The script will attempt 3 times to:
+ - send arp request/receive response
+ - Complete 30 successful pings over 30
+ - If these steps above fail, the script will wait 5 seconds and iterate the next loop

+Sample output:

 ```
 --- 9.9.9.9 ping statistics ---